 Many users are now able to use their smartphones for payment via scanners.
 This is a growing type of m-commerce that’s expected to boom in 2020 worldwide.
 According to statistics, there were 721.2 million users globally in 2017.
-However, by the end of 2020, it will reach a billion.
+However, by the end of 2020, that number is expected to surpass a billion.

 As more proximity mobile payment users emerge, its transaction value will increase as well.
-Market analysts predict that by the end of this year, the transaction value of this m-commerce type will be at $113.8 billion.
+Market analysts predict that by the end of 2023, the transaction value of this m-commerce type will be at $220 billion.